aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/windows-firewall-ps.md

    # Define a function to check and enable Windows Firewall
    function Enable-WindowsFirewall {
        param (
-           [string]$ComputerName = "localhost"  # Default to local machine
+           [string]$ComputerName = "localhost",
+           [pscredential]$Credential = $null
        )

-       # Check if the firewall is enabled on the target machine
-       $firewallStatus = Get-NetFirewallProfile -CimSession $ComputerName -ErrorAction SilentlyContinue | Where-Object { $_.Enabled -eq 'True' }
+       if ($ComputerName -eq "localhost") {
+           # Run locally without Invoke-Command

-       if ($firewallStatus) {
+           if (Get-Command Set-NetFirewallProfile -ErrorAction SilentlyContinue) {
+               Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled True
-           Write-Output "Windows Firewall is already enabled on $ComputerName."
+               Write-Output "Windows Firewall has been enabled on $ComputerName."
            } else {
-           # Enable the firewall on the target machine
+               # Fallback for older systems
+               netsh advfirewall set allprofiles state on
+               Write-Output "Windows Firewall has been enabled on $ComputerName using netsh."
+           }
+       } else {
+           # Use remoting for remote machines with credentials
            try {
-               Invoke-Command -ComputerName $ComputerName -ScriptBlock {
+               Invoke-Command -ComputerName $ComputerName -Credential $Credential -ScriptBlock {
+                   if (Get-Command Set-NetFirewallProfile -ErrorAction SilentlyContinue) {
+                       # Enable firewall using PowerShell cmdlet if available
                        Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled True
+                   } else {
+                       # Use netsh for compatibility with older versions (e.g., Windows 7)
+                       netsh advfirewall set allprofiles state on
                    }
+               }
                Write-Output "Windows Firewall has been enabled on $ComputerName."
            } catch {
-               Write-Output "Failed to enable Windows Firewall on $ComputerName: $_" }
+               Write-Output "Failed to enable Windows Firewall on $ComputerName."
+           }
        }
    }